 - Add the flax egg, applesauce, and vanilla.
 Stir to combine.

 - In a separate bowl, combine the dry ingredients and stir until well combined.

 - Add the flour mixture to the wet ingredients and stir until well combined.
 Add the plant-based milk, one tablespoon at a time and stir until you have a nice cookie dough consistency.

 - Add chocolate chips.
 Stir to combine.

 - Place rounded tablespoons of dough on an ungreased cookie sheet.
 Bake for 8 – 10 minutes until cookies are nice and gold around the edges.

-- Remove from oven and place on a wire wrack to cool.
+- Remove from oven and wait for a minute before placing on a wire wrack to cool.

-There’s no end to the chocolatey goodness that can be offered up in the form of a simple cookie.
-Treat yourself to your own this weekend!
+You know, there’s no end to the chocolatey goodness offered up in the form of a simple cookie.
+Whatever cooking you’re treating yourself to, enjoy!